How to Organize Dental Patient Photos

 Store in HIPAA-Compliant Cloud Storage

-Move all photos from local devices to encrypted cloud storage with automatic backups, preventing data loss and ensuring HIPAA compliance.
+Move photos from local devices to encrypted cloud storage with backups.
+This reduces data loss risk and helps you apply consistent access controls.

 Essential Cloud Storage Features: